Anurag0212/python_projects/README.md

 2. **[Geocoding](https://github.com/Anurag0212/python_projects/tree/master/Geo%20Coding)**
-This application helps user to find exact latitute and longitude of any given location. for example, if user has address columns in file then based on those addresses this code provides the exact latitude and longitude to the users for further analysis.
+This application helps user to find exact latitute and longitude of any given location.
+for example, if user has an address columns in file then based on those addresses this code provides the exact latitude and longitude to the users for further analysis.

 3. **Webmaps using python and folium**